charlierudolph/dependency-lint/docs/configuration.md

 Configuration for finding all the instances where modules are required.

 ### requiredModules.acornParseProps
-Options to be passed to [detective](https://github.com/substack/node-detective) which is passes onto [acorn](https://www.npmjs.com/package/acorn)
+Options passed to [detective](https://github.com/substack/node-detective) which is passes onto [acorn](https://www.npmjs.com/package/acorn)

 default: